 Welcome to the "Deadlift: Proper Form" series!
 Maybe you've just started lifting weights.
 Maybe you're a trainer who wants to learn the nitty gritty about the deadlift.
 Whatever the case, welcome!

-In this article, I'm going to focus on the "hip hinge" and its importance in the deadlift.
+In this article, I'm going to focus on the "hip hinge" and its importance in proper deadlift form.

 I'm going to explain: